 Later that same year and with 60 members in attendance, the board was created and Carl Wong was elected the first President, with Chuck Powell as Vice-President, Larry Logoteta as Secretary, and Joe Mazrimas as Treasurer.
 And in 1998, Peter D'Amato wrote the quintessential carnivorous plant grower's guide, The Savage Garden, which to this day, inspires the many luminaries who have and will eventually cultivate, research, explore, and document some of the most fascinating members of the plant kingdom.

-Today, BACPS continues to grow and host the largest show and sale dedicated to carnivorous plants.
-Along with our dedicated membership, BACPS is presided over by our current Board of Officers: Josh Brown (President), Brian Lipinski (VP), Anne Smith (Secretary), and Joe Mazrimas (Treasurer).
-Please feel free to drop in to our quarterly meetings held each season.
+Today, BACPS continues to grow, host the largest annual public carnivorous plant show and sale, and promote and sponsor conservation, cultivation, and science programs dedicated to carnivorous plants.
+Along with our dedicated membership, BACPS is presided over by our current Board of Officers: Brian Lipinski (President), Rebecca Robinson (Secretary), and Pablo Ramudo (Treasurer).
+Come join us at our friendly monthly meetings, programs, and workshops - free and open to the public of all ages.
 Bring your enthusiasm and come away inspired, informed, and maybe with some killer plants in tow!